In the next major release of PushCoin, the Student Wallet feature has been significantly redesigned.

 However, only specific charges—such as meals—are automatically covered by Wallet funds.
 Other charges (e.g., course fees, activity fees) do not auto-deduct from the Wallet.
 Parents can still use Wallet funds to pay these charges, just as they do today.

-Unified Student Account
+Unified Student Billing Account

 A key structural change in PushCoin V2 is the unification of student charges.
 Charges are no longer split between “Wallet” and “Fees.”
 Instead, all charges—regardless of type—affect a single student account.
 The categorization of charges (e.g., cafeteria vs. registration fees) is preserved in reports and filters.